 Laxatives remain one of the most popular products in the pharmacy.
 Millions worry that if they do not have a bowel movement every day they will become sick.
-But sometimes a laxative habit can develop over time for other reasons.
+Sometimes a laxative habit can develop over time for other reasons, as you will read below.
+Is there any reason to worry about frequent laxative use?

 Q. Years ago I had a serious eating problem (anorexia) and began to use laxatives to help me keep weight off.
 I eventually became dependent on them and now would like to discontinue their use.